baileyalo/Clone-Uniswapv2/README.md

+Description

+Uniswap is a cryptocurrency exchange which uses a decentralized network protocol.
+Uniswap is also the name of the company that initially built the Uniswap protocol.
+The protocol facilitates automated transactions between cryptocurrency tokens on the Ethereum blockchain through the use of smart contracts.
+As of October 2020, Uniswap was estimated to be the largest decentralized exchange and the fourth-largest cryptocurrency exchange overall by daily trading volume.

 In this project  Uniswapv2 was forked and a clone was created with the implementation of two simple tokens to exchange Token X and Token Y.